the-dargon-project/dargon/README.md

 # An Introduction to NMockito

 NMockito is an open-source Mockito-inspired unit testing framework for the .net ecosystem released under the BSD License and maintained by [The Dargon Project](https://www.github.com/the-dargon-project) developer [ItzWarty](https://www.twitter.com/ItzWarty).

-NMockito has two dependencies: Castle.Core (Proxying) and xUnit (For Test Running).
+NMockito has two dependencies: Castle.Core (Proxying) and xUnit (For Test Running, Assertions).

 Supported features include out/ref-parameter mocking, argument captors, order/times verification, and untracked mocks.
 Only creates interface mocks.

 # Example Code
 Note: Newer C# language specifications permit static usings.
-Consider statically including NMockitoStatic and invoking ReinitializeMocks at your constructor rather than extending from NMockitoInstance.
+Consider statically including NMockitoStatics and invoking ReinitializeMocks at your constructor rather than extending from NMockitoInstance.

 ## Event Subscription